zcash/zips/draft-zip.md

 ## Transaction fee routing requirements

-- For each transaction, 60% of the total fee MUST be paid to the ZSF
+- For each transaction, 60% of the total fee are be paid to the ZSF
 - Any fractions are rounded in favour of the miner

 ### Consensus Rule Changes